rkupferwpi/dataviz-project-template-proposal/README.md

 <img width="1264" height="573" alt="All States 2023" src="https://github.com/user-attachments/assets/951acc7b-1ffb-43bf-b32a-39de76d22470" />
 <img width="1259" height="576" alt="All States 2009" src="https://github.com/user-attachments/assets/ea158a7b-7f51-416d-a1f2-9c7e6eae743d" />

+This is the link to this iteration the bar chart viz: https://vizhub.com/rkupferwpi/bbb53529f42e425285b5f0e67fc74664

 I've also updated my map viz to show a pop up with the name of the state the user is hovering over.
 The goal is to get the background check types and totals to show up in the pop up.
 Additionally, I updated the viz such that the state that the user hover over fills in with red color.
 This is the viz that I would prefer to use for my project.
 However, I feel like the most challenging step will be getting the NICS background data to associate with each state.
 Here is a picture of what I did:

 <img width="966" height="502" alt="US Map with Pop up and Red Fill on Hover" src="https://github.com/user-attachments/assets/594e8624-0f69-41df-83d3-0da38d3724a2" />

+This is the link to this iteration of the map viz: https://vizhub.com/rkupferwpi/b20439bfcbd04d27bdd0ac0b1f7f2966